maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

     ##    (1, Inf)   (very bad)  0     0.0%   <NA>
     ## See help('pareto-k-diagnostic') for details.

-`family = gaussian` + data with influential outliers = “bad” *k* values.
+`family = gaussian` + data with influential outliers = "bad" *k* values.
 If you want to extract the *k* values for each case, you code something like this.

 ``` r
 l_f1$diagnostics$pareto_k